Pizzaknoedel/visualize-hyperparameter/README.md

 The goal of the “VisHyp” package is to visualize hyperparameter performance dependencies in order to gain insight into which hyperparameter configurations deliver the best performance.
-For this purpose, the following four plots were created: The Partical Coordinate Plot (PCP), the Partial Dependence Plot (PDP), the Importance Plot and the Heatmap.
+For this purpose, the following four plots were implemented: The Partical Coordinate Plot (PCP), the Partial Dependence Plot (PDP), the Importance Plot and the Heatmap.

 ## Installation